winston-lab/warner_chip_seq/README.md

 **5. Count aligned reads for experimental and spike-in genomes.**

 This step uses [samtools view](http://www.htslib.org/doc/samtools-view.html) to count the number of reads in each 'sorted.bam' file.
-- -c makes samtools output only the count and not the reads themselves
+- `-c` makes `samtools` output only the count and not the reads themselves
-- -F filters the BAM files to EXCLUDE reads that fit the [flag condition](https://broadinstitute.github.io/picard/explain-flags.html)
+- `-F` filters the BAM files to EXCLUDE reads that fit the [flag condition](https://broadinstitute.github.io/picard/explain-flags.html)
-	- the flag here is '388' which = unmapped OR not primary alignment OR second in pair (which confirms read pairs are only counted once and not twice)
+	- the flag here is `388` which = unmapped OR not primary alignment OR second in pair (which confirms read pairs are only counted once and not twice)

 What the script looks like under the hood: